+35725368683

 Crypto assets

-According to the AML/CFT Law, crypto assets are a digital representation of value that is not issued or guaranteed by a central bank or public authority.
+According to the AML/CFT Law, crypto assets are digital representations of value that are not issued or guaranteed by a central bank or public authority.
 They do not have to depend on a legally established currency and do not have the legal status of currency or money.
 They are, however, accepted by natural or legal persons as a means of exchange.
 Thus, they can be transferred, stored, and traded electronically.

 Further, crypto assets are not: